 A source close to the Dubai consortium said it would spend several million pounds restoring the aircraft’s interior, much of which was removed and used as spares on other Concordes.
 He said: “If any Concorde was going to return to flight, Alpha Bravo would not be the one because it did not have the safety modifications made to others after the Paris crash in 2000.
 It would be very well taken care of in Dubai.”

 Concorde Alpha Bravo looks very good from a distance, but the reality couldn’t be further from the truth.
-The interior is almost a bare shell… A lot of the interior was donated to Brooklands Museum in Surrey for the restoration of Concorde G-BBDG.
+The interior is almost a bare shell… A lot of the interior, which had already been removed by BA was donated to Brooklands Museum in Surrey for the restoration of Concorde G-BBDG.
 Most of the cockpit dials have also been removed, and a lot of conjecture exists as to what exactly is inside G-BOAB.
 But Heritage Concorde has seen pictures taken during 2010 showing her to be in a horrendous state from magazines being used as ballast, to a problem with rat infestations.
 Her seats, carpets and overhead lockers have all gone; she is just showing bare metal inside and filled with rubbish.
 In reality, only the forward cabin interior was fitted into G-BBDG, so maybe one day the aft cabin of G-BOAB maybe restored, but the biggest challenge would be to actually find enough seats!
-BA sold and auctioned off all of their old and new seats.
+BA auctioned off a lot of their Concorde parts, what wasn’t sold went to landfill, as is normal when an airline stops operating an aircraft.

 Click on this link below to read about the aircraft details and history